It’s late in the evening. Maybe you opened your laptop to check your email “one last time.” Only this time, something is

-Select a backup or backups that was made prior to the date of the initial ransomware infection.
-A good backup program, such as Backblaze Backup, enables you to go back in time and specify the date prior to which you wish to restore files.
+Select a backup or backups that were made prior to the date of the initial ransomware infection.
+With Extended Version History, you can go back in time and specify the date prior to which you wish to restore files.

 If you’ve been following a good backup policy with both local and off-site backups, you should be able to use backup copies that you are sure were not connected to your network after the time of attack and hence protected from infection.
-Backup drives that were completely disconnected should be safe, as are files stored in the cloud, as with Backblaze Backup.
+Backup drives that were completely disconnected should be safe, as are files stored in the cloud.

 System Restores Are Not the Best Strategy for Dealing With Ransomware and Malware

 You might be tempted to use a System Restore point to get your system back up and running.
 System Restore is not a good solution for removing viruses or other malware.
 Since malicious software is typically buried within all kinds of places on a system, you can’t rely on System Restore being able to root out all parts of the malware.
 Also, System Restore does not save old copies of your personal files as part of its snapshot.
 It also will not delete or replace any of your personal files when you perform a restoration, so don’t count on System Restore as working like a backup.
 You should always have a good backup procedure in place for all your personal files.

 Local backups can also be encrypted by ransomware.
 If your backup solution is local and connected to a computer that gets hit with ransomware, the chances are good your backups will be encrypted along with the rest of your data.

 With a good backup solution that is isolated from your local computers, you can easily obtain the files you need to get your system working again.
-You have the flexility to determine which files to restore, from which date you want to restore, and how to obtain the files you need to restore your system.
+You have the flexibility to determine which files to restore, from which date you want to restore, and how to obtain the files you need to restore your system.